RoiSoleil/SnowForecast/README.md

-snow-forecast
+SnowForecast
 =============

-A repository to centralize my current developpment of snow-forecast.
+A repository to centralize my current developpment of SnowForecast.